xiaoyanlong/evo_sex_role/README.md

 ## Outputs

-Two csv files will be produced:
+Two CSV files will be produced:

-1. `all_traits`: Average values of female care, male care, female preferences, male ornaments in the population, population size at each state (pre-mating state, mating state, caring state, juvenile state).
+1. `all_traits`: Average values of female care, male care, female preferences, male ornaments in the population, and population size at each state (pre-mating state, mating state, caring state, juvenile state).

 2. `offspring`:  Genetic information of all parents and their offspring.